ryoheinan/ai-lp-generator/README.md

    pnpm run dev
    ```

-   The dev serer will be running on port 3030.
+   The dev server will be running on port 3030.